symsoft/ecc-api-guide/sim_ordering.md

 ### SIM ordering

-The SIM ordering procedure is a manual process currently not part of the API.
+The SIM ordering procedure is a manual procedure currently not part of the API.

 The SIM ordering procedure uses the SIM profile established during the [onboarding](onboarding.md) procedure.